AmujoeAdiday/Job-description-classification-using-BERT/README.md

 # Job-description-classification-using-BERT
-BERT (NLP) to classify whether job description is fake or not/
+BERT (NLP) to classify whether job description is fake or not.